Final report for SNE20-008-NH

-As the states farming community ages (65% of farm owners being 55 or older), so does the service providers working to provide support.
+As the state's farming community ages (65% of farm owners being 55 or older), so does the service providers working to provide support.
 As retirements occur, we lose the relationships and networks that were developed over individual careers.
 New staff across many agencies are unfamiliar with the specialties of partner agencies and specialties of individuals within the agencies.
 No one agency has taken leadership in gathering agency partners in networking, communication, collaboration or skill building.
 We are effectively siloed in our own organizations.
 If NH agriculture service providers are not able to effectively communicate across agencies, they will not be able to effectively or efficiently provide services to New Hampshire’s farmers.
 Tight networks enhance information flow and result in better services for farmers.
+Results from our network assessment show that 30% of NH Agriculture Service providers are not part of any multi-organization networks or collaborations.

-The NH Agriculture Financiers (an ad-hoc group that meets quarterly) has expressed interest and support for a stronger network and increased communication methods between agencies through a unanimous vote during a quarterly meeting.
+The NH Agriculture Financiers (an ad-hoc group that meets quarterly) expressed interest and support for a stronger network and increased communication methods between agencies.
 The group invited the Beginner Farmer Resource Network of Maine, as well as key individuals from UNH Extension to discuss forming a similar network in New Hampshire.

 Farmers have expressed a desire for a single spot to get information germane to their diverse needs, as identified by program participants in the UNH Beginning Farmer training course as well as individually to agriculture service providers across multiple agencies.
 Many farmers, new and veteran, do not know where to turn for the numerous programs, regulations, rules, and funding opportunities they seek information about.
-Housing links or direct information topically would assist growers in connecting with the information and resources they seek.
-It would further help agriculture service providers to meet the needs of more producers with less effort.
+Housing links or direct information assists growers in connecting with the information and resources they seek.

 - - Technical Advisor